mootools/mootools-core/Docs/Element/Element.md

 	var firstDiv = $(document.body).getElement('div');

-### Notes:
+### Note:

-- This method is also available for Document instances.
+This method is also available for Document instances.
-- This method gets replaced when [Selectors][] is included.
-- [Selectors][] enhances [Element:getElement][] so that it matches based on CSS selectors.

-### See Also:

-- See [Selectors][] for documentation on selectors for use anywhere they are accepted throughout the framework.

 Element Method: getElements {#Element:getElements}
 --------------------------------------------------

 Collects all decedent elements whose tag name matches the tag provided.
-If [Selectors][] is included, CSS selectors may also be passed.
+CSS selectors may also be passed.

 ### Syntax: